coin-or/prtpy/README.md

 ## Installation

+Basic installation:

     pip install prtpy

+To run simulation experiments:

+    pip install prtpy[experiments]

-If you want to speed up the ILP code, you can install the GUROBI solver.
+To speed up the ILP code, you can install the GUROBI solver.
 See the [documentation of Python-MIP](https://www.python-mip.com/) for more information.

 ## Usage